The Real Dambusters -

 But the science behind the bouncing bomb is highly complex, and many of Barnes Wallis' vital working calculations have been lost.
 Cambridge engineer Dr Hugh Hunt, attempts to solve the scientific puzzle of exactly how Wallis did it.
 Starting from scratch, he rediscovers the brilliance of Wallis's achievement by trying to hit a dam with a bouncing bomb.

-1 x 120 mins
+1 x 120 mins RTS Winner 2012

 UK TRANSMISSION SPRING 2012